MicrosoftDocs/Hololens/hololens/hololens-updates.md

 > For HoloLens devices, you can automatically manage feature updates (released twice a year) and quality updates (released monthly or as required, including critical security updates).
 For more information about update types, see [Types of updates managed by Windows Update for Business](https://docs.microsoft.com/windows/deployment/update/waas-manage-updates-wufb#types-of-updates-managed-by-windows-update-for-business).

 You can configure Windows Update for Business settings for HoloLens by using policies in a Mobile Device Management (MDM) solution such as Microsoft Intune.

+### Managing Windows Update for Business by using Microsoft Intune

 For a detailed discussion about how to use Intune to configure Windows Update for Business, see [Manage Windows 10 software updates in Intune](https://docs.microsoft.com/intune/protect/windows-update-for-business-configure).